mooreryan/ocaml_python_bindgen/README.md

         return a + b
 ```

-Now, write some `mli` signatures representing the bindings.
-In other words, write signatures for how you want to use this Python class from your OCaml code.
+Now, write some `mli` value specifications representing the bindings.
+In other words, write value specs for how you want to use this Python class from your OCaml code.
 Put it in a file called `signatures.txt`.

 ```ocaml
 val __init__ : x:int -> y:int -> unit -> t option